MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     {
         /// Add an event handler for the `ContextMenuRequested` event.
         /// ContextMenuRequested event is raised when a context menu is requested by the user
-        /// and the WebView hasn't disabled context menu usage.
+        /// and the content inside WebView hasn't disabled context menus.
         /// The host can create their own context menu with the information provided in the event
         /// or can add items to or remove items from WebView context menu.
-        /// If the host doesn't handle the event, Webview will display the default context menu.
+        /// If the host doesn't handle the event, WebView will display the default context menu.
         HRESULT add_ContextMenuRequested(
             [in] ICoreWebView2ContextMenuRequestedEventHandler* eventHandler,
             [out] EventRegistrationToken* token);